 You can book straight from the Shangri-la website but… who does that?
 Like any good frugal person, I searched for a good deal within our desired time range.
 Almost always, hotels are cheaper when you book through a third-party booking system.

-I recommend going through booking.com as they provide option for free cancellation, which gives you some peace of mind should the situation change and you no longer want to go.
+I recommend booking through booking.com as they provide option for free cancellation, which gives you some peace of mind should the situation change and you no longer want to go.
 Click here to book Shangri-la Orchard.

-You could also check if Klook has any packages with Shangri-la Orchard, which also might give you a good rate!
+You could also check if Klook has any staycation packages with Shangri-la Orchard, which also might give you a good rate!
 Click here for their Shangri-la Staycation promo page.

 Which room type at Shangri-la Orchard should you book?